penguintutor/lc-building/README.md

 ### Command line lcmake file
-Currently configs are in the builings directory, but are referenced by hard coding in the lcmake.py file.
+Currently configs are in the buildings directory, but are referenced by hard coding in the lcmake.py file.
-This also needs a folder called output, if one does not already exist then it should be creaed.
+This also needs a folder called output, if one does not already exist then it should be created.
 After configuring the above then run

     python3 lcmake.py